Kindred (novel): The Rope

-Dana awakens in Los Angeles, at home, with her wrists bandaged and Kevin by her side.
-She tells him of her eight months in the plantation, of Hagar's birth, and of the need to keep Rufus alive, as the slaves would be separated and sold if he died.
-When Kevin asks if Rufus has raped Dana, she responds that he has not, that such an attempt would cause her to kill him, despite the possible consequences.
+Dana awakens at home with her wrists bandaged and Kevin by her side.
+She tells him of her eight months on the plantation, Hagar's birth, and the need to keep Rufus alive, as the slaves would be separated and sold if he died.
+When Kevin asks if Rufus has raped her, she says that he has not and that, despite the possible consequences, she would kill him if he tried.

-Fifteen days later, on the 4th of July, Dana returns to the plantation where she finds that Alice has hanged herself.
-Alice tried to run away after Dana disappeared, and as punishment Rufus whipped her and told her that he had sold her children.
-But he had sent to them to stay with his aunt in Baltimore.
-Racked with guilt about Alice's death, Rufus nearly commits suicide.
+Fifteen days later, on the 4th of July, Dana returns to the plantation.
+She learns that when Alice tried to run away after Dana disappeared, Rufus whipped her and lied to her, telling her that he had sold her children.
+Not knowing that he had actually sent them to his aunt in Baltimore, Alice hanged herself.
+Guilt-stricken by Alice's death, Rufus nearly commits suicide himself.

 After Alice's funeral, Dana uses that guilt to convince Rufus to free his children by Alice.
-From that moment on, Rufus keeps Dana at his side almost constantly, having her share meals and teach his children.
-One day, he finally admits that he wants Dana to replace Alice in his life.
-He says that unlike Alice, who, despite growing used to Rufus, never stopped plotting to escape him, Dana will see that he is a fair master and eventually stop hating him.
-Dana, horrified at the thought of forgiving Rufus in this way, flees to the attic to find her knife.
-Rufus follows her there, and when he attempts to rape her, Dana stabs him twice with her knife.
+Rufus keeps Dana at his side almost constantly, having her share meals and teach his children.
+Eventually he admits that he wants Dana to be Alice's replacement.
+He thinks that unlike Alice, who, despite growing used to him, never stopped trying to escape, Dana will see that he is a fair master and eventually stop hating him.
+Horrified at the idea of ever forgiving Rufus, Dana flees to the attic to get her knife.
+Rufus follows her, and when he attempts to rape her, Dana stabs him twice.
 Nigel arrives to see Rufus's death throes, at which point Dana becomes terribly sick and time travels home for the last time.
-She finds herself in excruciating pain, as her arm has been joined to a wall in the spot where Rufus was holding it.
+She finds herself in excruciating pain, as her arm had been left joined to a wall in the spot where Rufus was holding it.

 Epilogue

-Dana and Kevin travel to Baltimore to investigate the fate of the Weylin plantation after Rufus's death in archival records, but they find very little: a newspaper notice reporting Rufus's death as a result of his house catching fire, and a Slave Sale announcement listing all the Weylin slaves except Nigel, Carrie, Joe, and Hagar.
-Dana speculates that Nigel covered up the murder by starting the fire, and feels responsible for the sale of the slaves.
-To that, Kevin responds that she cannot do anything about the past, and now that Rufus is finally dead, they can return to their peaceful life together.
+When Dana and Kevin travel to Baltimore to investigate archival records about the fate of the Weylin plantation after Rufus's death, they find little: a newspaper notice reporting Rufus's death as a result of his house catching fire and a slave sale announcement listing the Weylin slaves except Nigel, Carrie, Joe, and Hagar.
+Dana speculates that Nigel covered up Rufus's murder by starting the fire and feels responsible for the sale of the slaves.
+Kevin responds that she cannot do anything about the past, and now that Rufus is finally dead, they can return to their peaceful life together.